adityakakarla/adityakakarla/README.md

 ## Hey there 👋

-I'm Aditya, a student at UCSD and an incoming intern at the Department of Defense.
+I'm Aditya, a student at UCSD and intern at the Department of Defense.

 I’m currently building in the AI space.
 I co-built CallToChange, an award-winning AI infrastructure app.
 I also built ucsdGPT, a RAG app used 2000+ times by UCSD students.